Ultimate Guide to Dehydrated Backpacking MEALS

 they are nutritious — although some nutritional value is lost in the dehydrating process, much is retained.
 So if you dehydrate healthy home-cooked meals, then your backpacking diet will only be a little less nutritious than your diet at home!

-they are lightweight and calorie dense — dehydrated food have a much higher calorie-per-ounce ratio than equivalent fresh foods.
+they are lightweight and calorie dense — dehydrated foods have a much higher calorie-per-ounce ratio than equivalent fresh foods.
 Although dehydrated foods are slightly heavier than freeze dried foods, they are not too far behind.
 Dehydrating at home removes around 70-80% of water content from the food, while commercial freeze drying removes around 98-99% of the water content.

 they are inexpensive — because you can make them at home, dehydrated backpacking meals are much cheaper than commercially sold freeze dried backpacking meals.